Is fluency in 3 months possible?

 I don't care how many PhDs he has – if anyone makes a sweeping statement that “it takes years to reach a useful level in a language”, as if it applies to absolutely everyone, then he's an idiot.
 The logical retort to this is that you would be right to think that I'm the idiot if I were to demand that people without the urgency I described are learning too slowly.

-I’m not interested in anyone imposing their limitations on me.
-I may not be a savant, or have a background that would lead to being a good language learner, but despite just being an engineer, I’m going to try my damndest to learn any language that I have to use as quickly as possible.
-My reality distortion field ignores all discouragement, and that’s why I can actually get something useful done.
+I'm not interested in anyone imposing their limitations on me.
+I may not be a savant, or have a background that would lead to being a good language learner, but despite just being an engineer, I'm going to try my damnedest to learn any language that I have to use as quickly as possible.
+My reality distortion field ignores all discouragement, and that's why I can actually get something useful done.

 Forget him, forget others, forget ME – this is your story

 The real question – and the only one that matters, is the one we should ask ourselves: “Can I reach this objective?”
-Whether Benny Lewis can do it, or someone you’ve seen on Youtube can do it is irrelevant.
+Whether Benny Lewis can do it, or someone you've seen on YouTube can do it is irrelevant.
 Such stories are nice soundbites for prime time TV, but prove nothing when it comes to your situation.

-I’ve ended many days this year with a headache and incredible frustration that I can’t begin to describe.
-I wouldn’t wish this on anyone, and think that it’s a terrible “one size fits all” way to learn a language.
+I've ended many days with a headache and incredible frustration that I can't begin to describe.
+I wouldn't wish this on anyone, and think that it's a terrible “one size fits all” way to learn a language.
 But if you are in the country now or going there soon, then grow a pair and deal with it – have a shitty time (but do it efficiently; getting out of your comfort zone with a good plan of action) and do it intensively so that you can come out the other end with something useful as quickly as possible.

 If you aren't going the country any time soon, or don't have this pressure, then skip over any parts of my blog posts where I tell people to stop being so lazy, because they simply don't apply to you.
 I don't see enough people lighting a fire under the asses of those who genuinely need to learn a language as soon as possible, so I'm not going to waste time in every post prequelling who needs to pay attention and who doesn't.

-But if you are learning slowly, (and good for you, as it’s a very effective way to learn and absorb a language when you do have the time to do it over the long term) then don’t worry I’ve got plenty to say that might help you!
-For example, if you think the concept of “fluent in 3 months” is controversial, wait until you see the posts I have lined up specifically explaining how I feel people should tackle learning Mandarin…. and reading Chinese.
+But if you are learning slowly, (and good for you, as it's a very effective way to learn and absorb a language when you do have the time to do it over the long term) then don't worry I've got plenty to say that might help you!

 I really feel that more people, especially those who are abroad or going abroad soon, should aim for “Fluency in 3 months”, or something as concrete, even if not quite as ambitious.
 It's not guaranteed that they'll get it, but the point is that they'll end up with something very useful for having pushed themselves so hard.
 If I was aiming for the level I have now rather than above it, then I wouldn't have pushed myself as hard, as I'd see it in sight and ease off at some point.

-But because of all this pressure it certainly hasn’t been a pleasant experience.
-More should try it… but if you do it, be ready to wish you hadn’t many times during the intensive experience.
-Language learning can be lots of fun when you take your time, but the best way to make progress quickly if you truly need it, is to be out of your comfort zone most of the time – it’s unpleasant, but it’s very effective.
+Language learning can be lots of fun when you take your time, but the best way to make progress quickly if you truly need it, is to be out of your comfort zone most of the time – it's unpleasant, but it's very effective.

-Thoughts on all this welcome below as always!
+Thoughts on all this welcome as always!